SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 puzzles, riddles, and obscure knowledge.
 Might pose riddles to those they meet, attacking and consuming any who cannot give the correct answer.
 Roar: Anyone who hears the sphinx’s roar must save WIL or flee in fear.
-Carry 1d4 spellbooks with them, preferring magic related to knowledge or communication, but taking any.
+Carry 1d4 Spellbooks with them, preferring magic related to knowledge or communication, but taking any.

 **Spider, Giant Aquatic:** 4 HP, 12 DEX, bite (d6).
 4’ long spiders